Dr Mary Kilcline Cody

 History of Malaysia and Singapore, empire in Southeast Asia, expatriate/settler societies, British in Malaya, French in Malaya, microhistory, murder trials, public inquiries, colonial law and society in Southeast Asia, the lives and fiction of W. Somerset Maugham and Henri Fauconnier.

-Mary is a Tuckwell Fellow, a Fellow of the Research School of Asia and the Pacific, ANU, an Associate Member of the International Centre for the History of Crime, Policing and Justice, Open University, UK and a member of the European Microhistory Network.
+I am a Tuckwell Fellow, a Fellow of the Research School of Asia and the Pacific, ANU, an Associate Member of the International Centre for the History of Crime, Policing and Justice, Open University, UK and a member of the European Microhistory Network.